Violence-Battered Ecuadorans Vote On Anti-Crime Measures

 Gangsters kidnapped dozens of people, including police and prison guards, opened fire in a TV studio during a live broadcast, and threatened random executions in the days-long outburst that caused about 20 deaths.

-Noboa imposed a state of emergency and deployed soldiers to retake control of the country's prisons, which had become the nerve centre for gang operations and a bloody battleground that has claimed the lives of more than 460 inmates in three years.
+Noboa imposed a state of emergency and deployed soldiers to retake control of the country's prisons, which had become the nerve center for gang operations and a bloody battleground that has claimed the lives of more than 460 inmates in three years - many beheaded or burned alive.

+Despite these efforts, the violence has persisted, which Noboa has taken as“a sign that narcoterrorism and its allies are looking for spaces to terrorise us”.

 Two mayors have been killed in the past week, making it five in a year and three in less than a month.